 There are several ways to find out about First Church activities & events.
-Check the scrolling announcements at the beginning & end of each Worship service; the bulletins; the First Edition, our monthly newsletter; the website; the Facebook page; @FUMCLawrence on Twitter & the calendar.
+Check the scrolling announcements at the beginning & end of each Worship service; the bulletins; the First Edition, our monthly newsletter; the website; the Facebook page; @FUMCLawrence on Twitter; the mobile app (available on Android or IOS) & the event calendar.
 We offer activities for everyone, from babies to Senior Adults, ranging from mission work to fellowship opportunities & many others!

 What options do you have for children and teens?

 We offer programs for both children & teens.
 At West Campus, Worship Service includes Children’s time during the Service & then the children are invited to attend Children’s Church.
 We also have Sunday School for children & teens at both our locations.
-We also offer Youth group, Club 56 (for 5 & 6th graders), High School Art class, Middle School Art Class, a 3rd grade Bible weekend & Vacation Bible Schools.
+We also offer Youth group, High School Art class, Middle School Art Class, a 3rd grade Bible class & Vacation Bible Schools.